 Being made redundant may or may not have been your choice.
 In any case, you are still entitled to the correct pay if you work your notice, and (if you’ve served for longer than two years) a redundancy payment that is calculated properly.
 Your employer should also have gone through the process with you.

-If you feel as though your employer hasn’t followed protocol with your redundancy, or you’ve been underpaid and haven’t been able to get what’s owed to you, we might be able to help with a redundancy claim.
+If you feel as though your employer hasn’t followed a fair procedure, or you’ve been underpaid and haven’t been able to get what’s owed to you, we might be able to help with a redundancy compensation claim.
 We recommend speaking with our employment solicitors in the first instance, who can advise on the next steps within this process.
-You would need to liaise with ACAS following that, as they would try and achieve early conciliation with your employer.
-Please note that this could take up to 6 weeks.
-If this fails, you may wish to continue seeking legal advice.

 In general you have three months less one day from the most recent act of discrimination or breach to take action, meaning you should act fast.